 Where to Buy Mineral Buffet for Goats

 After my own struggle and delay in being able to switch to mineral buffet, I reached out to the company, asking if they ever intended to carry smaller bags.
-They told me they did not, so I got the okay to repackage them myself.
-For now, we repackage in one-pound bags and four-pound bags.
+They told me they did not, so I got the okay to repackage them myself, the start of a great working relationship.
+We now repackage in several smaller sizes.
 To help make it easier to get started, I offer a starter kit at a discount over buying them individually.
 Then, once you know which minerals your herd is deficient in, you can reorder the larger quantities.